MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/external-data-in-cash-flow.md

 ## Enter external data

 To enter and modify external data for cash flow forecasts, you can use the **Open in Excel** experience.
-Select the **External data** button, and then select either **Add External Data** or **Edit existing external data**.
+Select the **External data** button on the **Cash flow forecast setup** page, and then select either **Add External Data** or **Edit existing external data**.
 When the Microsoft Excel file is opened, you can enter information in the following fields:

 - **Entry ID** (unique)
 - **Description** (optional)